 Auto-renewal clauses catch more businesses off guard than any other contract provision.
 One missed deadline can lock you into another year with a provider you wanted to leave.

 Rate increase provisions often accompany renewals.
 Some contracts allow unlimited annual increases; others cap them at a percentage.
-Know what you’re agreeing to pay in year two and beyond.
+Know what you’re agreeing to pay in year two and beyond before you sign year one.

 Liability Limits and Indemnification